 rome international church

 Rome International Church sits at the cross-roads of cultures.
 This means that we are a diverse group of people, welcoming anyone from anywhere to worship with us as we discover how God's Word reveals God's purpose for our lives.
-Our services are in English as it serves the widest possible audience of internationals living in and moving through Rome.
+Our services are in English to reach across cultures with the message of Jesus for all nations.
 If you are looking for a community where you can grow in your understanding of God and the Bible, we would love to have you join us!

 pastor loren holland